Online Review Submission (FastTrack)

-All submissions to FastTrack should include in-text citations and a reference list of those papers.
-The citations and reference list should conform to the style of the Publication Manual of the American Psychological Association, as employed by the Journal of Extension.
+Submissions should include in-text citations and a complete reference list.
+The citations and reference list should conform to the style of the Publication Manual of the American Psychological Association (http://www.apastyle.org/) as employed by the Journal of Extension.

 Publication categories for FastTrack submissions:

-A factsheet is a standalone informational document on a single topic intended for a statewide distribution to a general and non-technical audience.
-Factsheets are based on the published research Factsheets may include photos or illustrations and are limited to no more than four pages (two pages front and back).
-Factsheets generally require internal review by only one peer expert.
+A factsheet is a standalone informational document on a single topic intended for distribution to a general and non-technical audience.
+Factsheets are based on published research.
+When a fact sheet is ultimately published, with final illustrations and graphics inserted, it should be no more than four pages (two sheets front and back).

-A bulletin discusses technical subjects in greater depth than that of a fact sheet.
-It includes up-to-date information from the published research with citations, and it may focus on the author’s targeted research.
+A bulletin discusses technical subjects in greater depth than a factsheet.
+It includes up-to-date information from the published research, and it may focus on the author’s targeted research.
 Bulletins are written for a specific audience such as home canners, producers, growers, researchers, etc. The subject is broader or of greater length than a factsheet.
 The length is generally limited to no more than 20 pages, but can be as few as four pages.
-A bulletin will go through an internal review process by one or two technically qualified peers.by one or two technically qualified peers.

 Curricula is written for teaching and training purposes.
 Curricula relates comprehensive, research-based information to practical techniques that the reader can use.
-Curricula may include support materials such as digital presentations, Web sites, handouts, etc. Curricula may be in the form of a manual, booklet, book, etc. Curricula will go through an internal review process by one or two technically qualified peers.
+Curricula may include support materials such as digital presentations, websites, handouts, etc. Curricula may be in the form of a manual, booklet, book, etc.

 Promotional or Documentary Materials

-Promotional or documentary materials will be considered creative outputs, but will not undergo peer review.
+Promotional or documentary materials can be considered creative outputs, but do not undergo peer review.
 Those materials and their production should be vetted through Marketing and Communications to ensure a consistent and quality product and to assist with acquiring feedback regarding their impact relative to the intended purpose.